archiemartini/poker_tech_test_wondr/README.md

 - The Hand class `initialize` was no longer bloated.
 - The hash returns of the analyzer class were replaced with proper, named Child objects of the Hand class.

 I believe the programme is as clean as I could get it.
-Test Coverage is at 99.46%.
-Do excuse the patchwork mocking, Its been 5 months since I did any proper OOP and mock-testing in Ruby.

 Thanks for your consideration, I hope I get a chance to explain my thoughts further in an interview.
 -Archie